haeol/cassandra_snapshotter/README.md

 1. Destroy the existing database by dropping each keyspace and removing each keyspace data directory

-2. Load the schema inside the snapshot directory
+2. Load the schema that is inside the snapshot directory

-3. Find the structure of the schema and find active table uuids to find the correct table folder in Cassandra's data directory

-4. Copy corresponding files from the snapshot directory to the table's data directory

-5. Run sstableloader to load the data
+3. Run sstableloader to load the data in each of the table directories in the snapshot file

-6. Clean the files inside the data directory since they wil not be in use anymore

-## Contributors
-Kevin Tom